 Below is how the sale process looks like

-This is how we normally build our sales process to bring in a new customer and new sales to grow my business online.
+This is how we normally build our sales process to bring in new customers and new sales to grow my business online.
 The concept of a value ladder works for all types of businesses, no matter what business you are in.
-To build the sales process, we always use the platform called ClickFunnels.
+To build the sales process, we always use a platform called ClickFunnels.
 We had created multiple sales processes with it and in most cases, a simple can be put together easily within just hours.

 Best Tools for Building Sales Funnel

-If you are not familiar with ClickFunnels, ClickFunnels is a sales funnel builder that comes with many different functions.
-If you are just started, I would suggest using ClickFunnels as your funnel builder and use GetResponse for your autoresponder.
+If you are unfamiliar with ClickFunnels, ClickFunnels is a sales funnel builder with many different functions.
+If you are just started, I would suggest using ClickFunnels as your funnel builder and using GetResponse for your autoresponder.
 Although ClickFunnels also offer email marketing features in the higher plan, GetResponse works best for my case.
 I prefer using dedicated platforms for the features.

-If you had looked clear at both platforms, the platforms had grown to be very similar in terms of features.
-I had tried to build a sales funnel in my GetResponse account, but the simplicity and the easiness to build a sales funnel is nothing came near the experience of ClickFunnels.
+If you looked clearly at both platforms, the platforms had grown to be very similar in terms of features.
+I had tried to build a sales funnel in my GetResponse account, but the simplicity and the easiness to build a sales funnel is nothing that came near the experience of ClickFunnels.